Difference Between Costs vs Expenses

 - For future benefits the company makes investments for purchasing assets/property and incurs costs; however, expenses are required for maintaining that assets/property.

-- Cost is balance sheet item and expenses are an income statement item.
+- Cost is a balance sheet item and expenses are an income statement item.

 Let’s have a look at the Comparison between Costs vs Expenses: